67726e/git-flight-rules/README.md

 ```

 <a name="adding-empty-repository"></a>
-### I want to add an empty directory to my repository
+### Oh shit, I want to add an empty directory to my repository

 You can’t!
 Git doesn’t support this, but there’s a hack.
 You can create a .gitignore file in the directory with the following contents: